blackjack465/QT-Project/README.md

 ### Installation

-1. Clone the repository: `git clone https://github.com/your-username/your-project.git`
+1. Clone the repository: `git clone https://github.com/your-username/QT-Project.git`
-2. Navigate to the project directory: `cd `
+2. Open the project in Qt Creator
-3. Build the project using Qt: `qmake && make`
+3. Change the builder file in QT Cretor in the sytings of the project to the builder file in the project
+4. And compile

 ## Usage

-Provide instructions on how to use or run the application.
-Include any relevant screenshots or examples.
+***UserName:*** Abder

+***password:*** 123

 ## Contributing